 Medical errors are the root cause of hundreds of thousands of deaths per year in the United States.
 Among the thousands of errors committed by medical professionals every year, many occur in the emergency room.

-In fact, one famous 1999 study called “To Err Is Human” found the emergency room to be the most common site of in-hospital medical errors.
+One famous study called “To Err Is Human” found the emergency room to be the most common site of in-hospital medical errors.
 A newer study in 2021 found that high error rates with serious consequences are still most likely to occur in emergency departments.

 From a bad diagnosis to prescribing the wrong drug, medical errors include a wide range of negligent behavior.
 The common thread, however, is that the mistake caused harm to a patient and could have been prevented.